sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 In the above code, In addThree, it preserves the value of 3.
 When it is executed it uses this preserved data.
 This is closure.
 Again, addFour is a closure.
 The value of varInner is what we are passing in console.log, which is 1.

 <h3>Conclusion</h3>
-<p>This article is an attempt to give a simple explanation of Closure.
-In this article, We saw the global scope behaviour in Java Script.
+<p>This article is an attempt to give a simple explanation of closure.
+In this article, We saw the global scope behaviour in JavaScript.
 We saw the implementation of inner function and outer function along with their local scopes behaviour.
-Later we saw the inner function's reference creating a Closure.
-Finally we saw couple of Closure examples.</p>
+Later we saw the inner function's reference creating a closure.
+Finally we saw couple of closure examples.</p>
 <p>
-When I was preparing for the interview, I used all the material above and felt quite confident about my basic knowledge of Closure.
-Hope the same confidence you will have about Closure after reading this article.
+When I was preparing for the interview, I used all the material above and felt quite confident about my basic knowledge of closure.
+Hope the same confidence you will have about closure after reading this article.
 Good Luck!
 </p>

 </p>